 Gain a mentor

-A nurse mentor can be highly valuable in helping a nurse advance their chosen career path.
-A mentor can provide helpful advice on improving performance as mentor can provide practical advice on improving performance as well as hints and tips on how they achieved their position.
+A nurse mentor can be highly valuable in helping nurses advance their chosen career path.
+A mentor can provide helpful advice on improving performance as a mentor can give practical advice, hints, and tips on how they achieved their position.
 Nursing positions require many soft skills, and having someone trustworthy give feedback on aspects such as communication, organization, and problem-solving will help a nurse further develop their skills.
-They may also be able to supply a reference when the time comes to apply for promotion.
+They may also be able to provide a reference when applying for a promotion.

 If there are formal mentoring programs where one works, it is well worth using them to find an effective mentor.
 If not, it may be worth approaching more senior respected colleagues or making known the wish to find a mentor to encourage a suitable person to step forward.